spotlightpa/poor-richard/content/news/2023-01-10-SPLSTANDSTI.md

 Early on Monday, Gregory said he had no idea what would happen with the amendment.

 “For the sake of my recovery and my sobriety, I have to put it in God’s hands,” he said.

+<i>This story has been updated to replace a quote from James Faluszczack that better reflects his feelings toward how Rozzi gained the speakership.</i>

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>